godot-rust/book/src/godot-api/objects.md

 ### Conversions

-You can up- and downcast objects if they stand in an inheritance relation. gdext will statically ensure that the cast makes sense.
+You can up- and downcast objects if they stand in an inheritance relation. godot-rust will statically ensure that the cast makes sense.

 Downcasts are done via `cast::<U>()`.
 If the cast fails, the method will panic.
 You can also use `try_cast::<U>()` to get a `Result`.